Paddling on the Delaware River

 Cornelia & Florence Bridge Nature Preserve

-through the forest near the camp.
-A good portion of the three miles of trails in the Preserve is handicap
+stroll through the forest near the camp.
+A significant portion of the three miles of trails in the Preserve are

-Before his recent death, Township native Charles Bridge donated his family's 300-acre property to Dingman
+Before his recent passing, Township native Charles Bridge donated his family's 300-acre property to Dingman

-Township.
-Charlie had two specific visions for the property: to honor his late wife and mother's dream of
+Charlie had two specific visions for the property: to honor his late wife's and mother's dream of

-preserving it and to honor their wish that the land be accessible for public enjoyment.
-He also requested that
+preserving the land and to ensure it remains accessible for public enjoyment.
+Additionally, he requested that

 - Bring a hat, water, Sneakers, and decent walking shoes.
 Some spots might get muddy if it rained recently.